booqqooppang/async-fifo-cdc/README.md

 ## Verification

 The design is verified with a directed, self-checking testbench using a queue-based scoreboard.
-Test scenarios cover full/empty boundary conditions, simultaneous read/write, non-aligned clock phases, and reset assertion during transactions.
+Test scenarios cover full/empty boundary conditions and pointer/flag behavior under independent write and read clock frequencies.

 ![CDC synchronization waveform](docs/waveform/cdc_sync.png)